BEYOND THE DARK HORIZON

 Doris Betz splashes ink on white paper.
 A few seconds of hectic, wild, and simultaneously calm movements allow an image to arise.
 The Pareidolia process begins, people recognize faces and figures in abstract forms.
 Doris Betz transfers the drawings to plastic and behind the eyes of these figures are brooch pins, which enable one to wear a Freak!

 Erik Blomqvist also works intuitively.
 Using blacksmithing as a technique, he lets the powerful material steel take the form of well-known but still unique skullrings.
-Silver skeletons are like memento mori, they crawl over hands and remind us of our mortality.
+The silver skeletons are like memento mori, they crawl over hands and remind us of our mortality.

 Réka Lőrincz's portrait series depicts personal characters and individuals in different emotional states.
 The figures are unique and similar as family members, made of wildly mixed recognizable materials.
 They can make us highlight hidden qualities, be a part of the family and perhaps they help us on the way to making the invisible visible, the false to become reality and the strangers to become familiar.